iotempire/iotempower/doc/first-node.rst

 ..
 TODO: Insert image of the button shield!

--   Connect a button usually to D3 (or pin 0 depending on the board) against ground or a button shield (see image) on top of the Wemos D1 Mini.
+-   Connect a button usually to D3 (or pin 0 depending on the board) against ground or a button shield on top of the Wemos D1 Mini.
     This will be used to set the node into *adoption mode*.

 -   Power up your microcontroller via battery or usb power supply